digitraceslab/niimpy/README.md

 All of the functions for reading, preprocessing, and feature extraction for location data is in [`location.py`](niimpy/location.py).
 Currently implemented features are:

 - `dist_total`: total distance a person traveled in meter.
+- `variance`, `log_variance`: variance is defined as sum of variance in latitudes and longitudes.
+- `speed_average`, `speed_variance`, and `speed_max`: statistics of speed (m/s).
+Speed, if not given, can be calculated by dividing the distance between two consequitive bins by their time difference.
 - `n_bins`: number of location bins that a user recorded in dataset.
-- `variance`, `variance_log`: variance is defined as sum of variance in latitudes and longitudes.
-- `speed_average`, `speed_variance`, and `speed_max`: statistics of speed (m/s).
-Speed is calculated by dividing the distance between two consequitive bins by their time difference.
+- `n_static`: number of static points.
+Static points are defined as bins whose speed is lower than a threshold.
+- `n_moving`: number of moving points.
+Equivalent to `n_bins - n_static`.
+- `n_home`: number of static bins which are close to the person's home.
+Home is defined the place most visited during nights.
+More formally, all the locations recorded during 12 Am and 6 AM are clusterd and the center of largest cluster is assumed to be home.
+- `max_dist_home`: maximum distance from home.
+- `n_sps`: number of significant places.
+All of the static bins are clusterd using DBSCAN algorithm.
+Each cluster represents a Signicant Place (SP) for a user.
+- `n_rare`: number of rarely visited (referred as outliers in DBSCAN).
+- `n_transitions`: number of transitions between significant places.
+- `n_top1`, `n_top2`, `n_top3`, `n_top4`, `n_top5`: number of bins in the top `N` cluster.
+In other words, `n_top1` shows the number of times the person has visited the most freqently visited place.
+- `entropy`, `normalized_entropy`: entropy of time spent in clusters.
+Normalized entropy is the entropy divided by the number of clusters.

 Usage: